Where to stay in Tokyo: best areas and neighborhoods

 Travel Tips

-- Always purchase a Suica or Pasmo card for easy travel on public transport.
+- Travel Card: Always purchase a Suica or Pasmo card for easy travel on public transport.

-- Utilize the extensive and efficient metro system to get around the city.
+- Transports: Utilize the extensive and efficient metro system to get around the city.

-- Be prepared for crowds, especially in popular areas like Shibuya and Shinjuku.
+- Touristy Areas: Be prepared for crowds, especially in popular areas like Shibuya and Shinjuku.

-- Carry some cash, as not all establishments accept credit cards.
+- Payments: Carry some cash, as not all establishments accept credit cards.

-- Be respectful of local customs and etiquette.
+- Culture: Be respectful of local customs and etiquette.

-- Make sure to try the local cuisine, from street food to high-end dining.
+- Food: Make sure to try the local cuisine, from street food to high-end dining.

-- Book popular attractions or restaurants in advance, especially during peak season.
+- Attractions: Book popular attractions or restaurants in advance, especially during peak season.

 Without internet when you need it the most?
 Don't take the risk!
 With Saily's eSIMs, you can connect instantly, anywhere, and stress-free!
-Visit the website and get a 5% discount exclusively for Wheresleep.com!
+Use the code "Gigaspecial" to get your exclusive 5% discount!
 Find out more